cytoscape/cytoscape-manual/docs/Column_Data_Functions_and_Equations.md

 #### Cytoscape-specific functions

--   Degree -- the degree of a node.
+-   Degree -- the degree of a node, meaning how many edges connect to it.

 -   InDegree -- the indegree of a node.